Canadian Dividend Investors

 Benjamin Graham

-Professor Graham explained that a useful way of understanding the behaviour of market prices was by imagining the stock market as being an eccentric gentleman called Mr. Market.
+Professor Graham explained that a useful way of understanding the behaviour of market prices was by imagining the stock market as being an eccentric gentleman he called Mr. Market.
 Each day, Mr. Market offers to buy or sell the shares of the companies listed on the exchange at various prices, and each day you are free to accept or reject his offer.

-It is important to understand that once you have purchased the shares, the cash dividend you receive will never change unless management decides to increase or decrease the dividend.
-For example, if the market price falls after you buy the shares, the dividend yield (based on the market price) will rise, from 5.0% to say 5.5%, but the cash dividend payment you receive will remain the same as before the market price fell.
+It is important to understand that once you have purchased the shares, the annual cash dividend you receive will never change unless management decides to increase or decrease the dividend.
+For example, if the market price falls after you buy the shares, the dividend yield (based on the market price) will rise, from 5.0% to say 5.5%, but the cash dividend you receive will remain the same as before the market price fell.

 Keep in mind that you are buying one of your favourite companies, such as Sun Life Financial, not because you expect the market price to rise in the next few months, but because you expect the company to pay you a significant and growing dividend income for the next several decades.
 Once you own all the shares you want of each of your favourite companies, you can ignore future changes in their market prices because they have no effect on your dividend income.
-You can (and should) focus all of your attention on the businesses you hold and the safety of their growing dividends.
+You can (and should) focus all your attention on the businesses you hold and the safety of their growing dividends.

 1. Graham, B., 1973.
 The Intelligent Investor, The Definitive Book on Value Investing, 4th Ed., Updated in 2003 with new commentary by Jason Zweig.
 HarperCollins Publishers, 10 East 53rd Street, New York, NY p.
 205